WASdev/sample.rtcomm.helpdesk/README.md

 This application was built using Angular.js, Bootstrap and jQuery, along with the Rtcomm clientjs library and an Rtcomm Angular.js module.
 The application is organized as follows:

 root/ - Contains the index.html, sample JSON config files and other HTML pages related to this dmeo.
+-bower_components/
+--angular/ - The angular related components --angular-bootstrap/ - The angular related ui components --angular-modal-service/ - modal service built on angular.
+Will soon be removed because angular-bootstrap now has a modal.
+--angular-tree-control/ - tree control built on angular.js --boostrap/ - The bootstrap related components
+--jquery/ - The jquery related components
 -js/
 --libs/
----angular/ - The angular related components
----boostrap/ - The bootstrap related components
----jquery/ - The jquery related components
 ---rtcomm/ - The rtcomm related js components including angular directives, services, rtcomm lib and mqtt lib.
 -templates/
 --rtcomm/ - rtcomm angular templates